2020 Houston Astros season: American League Division Series

 The Astros announced that Lance McCullers Jr. would get the ball for game one against A's ace Chris Bassitt.
 A's DH Khris Davis got the scoring started with a two-run home run in the second inning, followed by a Sean Murphy solo shot in the third.
 The Astros responded with a solo home run from Alex Bregman and a game-tying home run from Carlos Correa in the top of the fourth.
 The A's responded quickly with a solo shot from Matt Olson to put the A's back in front, 4–3.
 Both starters lasted four innings.
 A Mark Canha sacrifice fly extended the A's lead to 5–3 in the fifth.
 The Astros took the lead in the sixth, when Josh Reddick reached on a fielding error with two outs and Martín Maldonado singled.
-George Springer then doubled to score Reddick José Altuve followed it up with a double to drive in both Maldonado and Springer giving the Astros a 6–5 lead.
+George Springer then doubled to score Reddick Jose Altuve followed it up with a double to drive in both Maldonado and Springer giving the Astros a 6–5 lead.
 Michael Brantley singled in Altuve to make it 7–5.
 Correa hit his second home run of the game in the seventh to make it 8–5.
 The Astros then broke it open in the ninth inning with a Correa RBI single and a Yuli Gurriel sacrifice fly.
 Ryan Pressly worked a 1–2–3 ninth inning to seal the Game 1 victory for the Astros 10–5.